 I explain to my clients and community members that we all have a unique internal processing system.
 It’s partly how siblings can grow up in the same household and develop completely different attitudes, values, and behaviors.
 There will be experiences that seem silly to call a trauma that still cut into a deeper layer of our awareness triggering deep emotions.

 My friend Ana Canon writes that her first-grade teacher gave everyone cute pencils reflecting their personalities.
 She noticed other girls getting ones that read “ballerina” “princess” and “smart cookie.”
 Hers read “born to talk.”
 That coupled with “talks too much in class” on multiple report cards made her feel like she was disruptive and annoying.
 It led to shame and a habit of not making herself heard in adulthood.
+These traumas (referred to as little T traumas) may not be life-threatening, they certainly leave an impression.
 Sound familiar?

 How and Why Does My Inner Child Act Out?